 Elmer T. Lee

 In September 1949 Elmer began working in the engineering department of the George T. Stagg Distillery in Frankfort.
 In 1966, Elmer was promoted to plant superintendent, responsible for all plant operations and reporting to the plant manager.
 1n 1969, he became plant manager.
-Elmer retired in 1985 but continues to serve as ambassador for Buffalo Trace, educating the world on the unique qualities of Kentucky's bourbon whiskey.
+Elmer retired in 1985 but continued to serve up until his passing as an ambassador for Buffalo Trace, educating the world on the unique qualities of Kentucky's bourbon whiskey.

 It was in 1984 that Elmer introduced the single-barrel bourbon concept to the world with Blanton's Single Barrel Bourbon, named in honor of Col. Albert B. Blanton.
-Elmer is known throughout the industry for his expertise and knowledge of bourbon whiskey and has received numerous awards and recognition.
-Among these was his induction into the Kentucky Bourbon Hall of Fame in 2001 and his receipt of the Lifetime Achievement Award from Malt Advocate Magazine in 2002.
-He is also one of only three living master distillers who have a bourbon named after them.
+Elmer was known throughout the industry for his expertise and knowledge of bourbon whiskey and received numerous awards and recognition.
+Among these was his induction into the Kentucky Bourbon Hall of Fame in 2001, his receipt of the Lifetime Achievement Award from Whisky Advocate Magazine in 2002 and the Lifetime Achievement Award and Hall of Fame induction from Whisky Magazine in 2012.

 Ronnie also worked at the Distillery in bottling, shipping and warehouse operations for 23 years before being promoted to Warehouse Manager in 1984.

-Ronnie is an expert on barrel management and is in many ways like a Grandmaster of Chess - mastering the delicate act of which 500 lb barrels need to be removed in order to make room for new barrels to age, which barrels need to be placed where in the Distillery’s fleet of 13 warehouses, and even when the windows on each floor of those warehouses need to be opened or closed for best aging climates.
+Ronnie was an expert on barrel management and was in many ways like a Grandmaster of Chess - mastering the delicate act of which 500 lb barrels need to be removed in order to make room for new barrels to age, which barrels need to be placed where in the Distillery’s fleet of 13 warehouses, and even when the windows on each floor of those warehouses needed to be opened or closed for best aging climates.

-Under Ronnie’s tutorship, hundreds of awards have been bestowed upon Buffalo Trace Distillery’s bourbons, the marriage of “old” and “new” warehouse traditions have been passed along to new generations, and innovations in new product ideas continue to expand.
-Ronnie is one of the driving forces in the Buffalo Trace Bourbon Experimental Whiskey Program, heading up numerous experiments for more than 20 years.
-Some of the experiments include different chars and woods for aging whiskey.
-He has even visited the Ozarks to hand select trees for barrels based on their growing location.
-His efforts, along with numerous other individuals, contribute to Buffalo Trace’s tradition of producing award-winning whiskey.
+Under Ronnie’s tutorship, hundreds of awards were bestowed upon Buffalo Trace Distillery’s bourbons, the marriage of “old” and “new” warehouse traditions were passed along to new generations, and innovations in new product ideas continued to expand.
+Ronnie was one of the driving forces in the Buffalo Trace Bourbon Experimental Whiskey Program, and headed up numerous experiments for more than 20 years.
+Some of the experiments included different chars and woods for aging whiskey.
+He even visited the Ozarks to hand select trees for barrels based on their growing location.
+His efforts, along with numerous other individuals, contributed to Buffalo Trace’s tradition of producing award-winning whiskey.